elhub/devxp-ansible-collection-wsl/roles/base/README.md

 # ansible-collection-wsl.base

-This role bootstraps core packages, creates base directories, sets up the ssh-agent and SDKMAN.
+This role bootstraps core packages, creates base directories and sets up the ssh-agent.
 It should generally be run before any other roles in this collection are run.

 ## Variables